 How many bank accounts do I have?

-I have two separate banks and with 6 accounts between them.
+I have three different banks with seven accounts between them.
 This isn’t even counting my investment accounts!

-I know most people only have one main bank, but having two has served me very well.
-The biggest advantage to having two banks is to protect yourself in case of identity theft.
+Most people only have one central bank, but having two has served me very well.
+The most significant advantage to having two banks is to protect yourself in case of identity theft.
 I’ve had my identity stolen twice, and the first time they got into my main bank account.
 That was a pretty awful experience, and the only thing that kept me afloat was the fact that my other bank was spared from the attack.

 Why So many?

-Ok, It may seem like overload, but each bank account has a very special and specific purpose.
+Ok, It may seem like an overload, but each bank account has a specific purpose.
 And I need all of them!
 Well, I probably could consolidate, but I don’t want to!

 Big Purchases (and Paypal)

 My other checking account is a staging area for big purchases.
-I know that I’m going to need to buy something big every few months or so (Currently I’m saving for a new water heater) and I need a place to store that money so I don’t spend it on other things.
-This is a great strategy to budget for those big expected costs.
+I know that I will need to buy something big every few months or so (Currently, I’m saving for a new water heater), and I need a place to store that money, so I don’t spend it on other things.
+This is an excellent strategy to budget for those big expected costs.

 I also use this account for Paypal for some reason.
-It seems like my paypal should be tied to my main transactions accounts, and while that makes the most logical sense, it’s not.
-The reason for this is that I initially set up my paypal for my Ebay Sellers account, and I was saving all the money I made.
-Therefore, it had to go to this bank in order to go into the correct savings account.
+It seems like my Paypal should be tied to my main account, and while that makes the most logical sense, it’s not.
+The reason for this is that I initially set up my Paypal for my eBay Sellers account, and I was saving all the money I made.
+Therefore, it had to go to this bank to go into the correct savings account.

 Short Term Emergencies

-The big known expenses have older meaner cousins.
-These are the big unexpected costs.
+The significant known expenses have older meaner cousins.
+These are the high unexpected costs.
 It’s hard to budget for them because you don’t know exactly what, when, or how much it will be.
-It may be as simple as a flat tire, or as complicated as broken refrigerator (or worse!).
-I have a special bank account ready to go with a few thousand dollars in it for just such short-term emergencies.
+It may be as simple as a flat tire or as complicated as a broken refrigerator (or worse!).
+I have a particular bank account ready to go with a few thousand dollars for just such short-term emergencies.

 Long Term Emergencies

 Unfortunately, a few thousand dollars isn’t going to fix everything.
-That’s not really going to help much if I lose my job, or if I can’t work for some reason.
+That’s not going to help much if I lose my job or if I can’t work for some reason.
 Enter my long-term emergency fund.
-I currently have enough money in it to pay 6 whole months of living expenses or one full year of my mortgage.
-My goal is to get it up to 1 full year of living expenses.
+I currently have enough money to pay three months of living expenses, but my goal is to have enough to pay for a full year of living.

 We all know I love to travel.
-So, of course I have a separate account dedicated to that!
+So, of course, I have a separate account dedicated to that!
 I put a little bit of money aside each paycheck to fund my next adventure.
 I usually have my trips planned out (at least in my head!) months in advance, so I know how much I’ll need.
-Egypt is going to run me about five thousand dollars, so I have to put up a little more each month for that.
-But it’s super fun to see my travel fund grow and know I’m getting closer and closer to that awesome trip!

 What do you have?